SHoward-Realm/docs-platform-sh/using-synced-realms/syncing-data.md

 Working with a synced Realm is no different than a local Realm \(other than it is automatically synchronized\).
 As a result, you can utilize Realm's existing notification functionality to register for changes that occur through synchronization.

-When you are using partial synchronization, the notification system is critical because you will need to know when the server has fulfilled the initial subscription in addition to later data changes.
+When you are using Query-based synchronization, the notification system is critical because you will need to know when the server has fulfilled the initial subscription in addition to later data changes.

 {% tabs %}
 {% tab title="Swift" %}